 Although more famous for its fluid movement, its empty hand techniques of locks and throws, and using the opponent's energy against him, Aikido actually requires students to learn the use of the Jo staff, a staff that is about four feet in length.
-The student learns a form using the weapon and also learns its application in self-defense.
+The student learns a form of using the weapon and also learns its application in self-defense.

 Aikido Demonstration of the Jo Staff

 Kendo means way of the sword.
 It is a sword-based art, but practitioners use bamboo swords to avoid injury and wear heavy protective gear to allow sharp and strong blows to land when they are sparring.
-The gear features heavy padding of the body and head and a strong face guard.
+The gear features heavy padding for the body and head and a strong faceguard.
 The idea behind this art is the "one-shot" kill or the typical samurai approach of taking someone down with one well-placed stroke.
 The technique in this art is focused, concentrating on precision, and hitting the mark in a way that is final.
 It is the way of the samurai.

 So those are the arts that make use of weapons either fundamentally as part of their systems or rather extensively.
 Weapons practice develops strength, coordination, and control.
 It is also wise, in terms of self-defense, to have a certain familiarity with weapons, because they are common and often used by those who wish to do others harm.

-Mostly weapons training can be very fun.
+Mostly, weapons training can be very fun.
 They can be a challenge and test of reflexes and dexterity.
 They are a great addition to any martial arts training regimen.

 © 2017 Nathan Bernardo